RoonMoonlight/EnhancedMod/CODE_OF_CONDUCT.md

-# Mystic Moonlight Code of Conduct 2022
+# Mystic Moonlight Code of Conduct

 ## Our Pledge

-We as members, contributors, and leaders pledge to make participation in our community a harassment-free experience for everyone, regardless of age, body size, visible or invisible disability, ethnicity, sex characteristics, gender identity and expression, level of experience, education, socio-economic status, nationality, personal appearance, race, religion, or sexual identity and orientation.
+We(Mystic Moonlight) as members, contributors, and leaders pledge to make participation in our community a harassment-free and clean community experience for everyone, regardless of age, body size, visible or invisible disability, ethnicity, sex characteristics, gender identity and expression, level of experience, education, socio-economic status, nationality, personal appearance, race, religion, or sexual identity and orientation.

-We pledge to act and interact in ways that contribute to an open, welcoming, diverse, inclusive, and healthy community.
+We pledge to act and interact in ways that contribute to an open, welcoming, diverse, inclusive, and healthy community, for creating friendly place together.

 ## Our Standards